Iidabashi Station: Passenger statistics

+The Number of Passengers on Iidabashi as recorded by the East Japan Railway Company Trains in 2017-2022 was 20,197 (（単位　千人）).

 Surrounding area

 Koishikawa Kōrakuen Garden can be reached by walking from this station.

 The Iidabashi district extends south and west of the station, and the Kagurazaka extends north and east.
 The station spans the Kanda River, which separates these two neighborhoods and at this point runs from the southwest towards the northeast.